 Christopher Thompson Royds

 Christopher Thompson Royds is a British artist-jeweller based in Amsterdam.
+In 2010 he graduated from the Royal College of Art, receiving a masters in a variety of specialties such as goldsmithing, silversmithing, metalwork & jewellery.
 His work has been exhibited around the world, with his most recent show at Galerie Marzee in the Netherlands.
 Christopher’s jewellery collection for MOTLEY is, like the artist, quietly subversive and just a little bit playful.
 A unique MOTLEY member…

 Ex-Christopher Kane designer Emily Robson draws inspiration from all over the world for her distinctive jewellery, often referencing ancient artisanal techniques.
-Her bold and brilliant collection for MOTLEY is a classic Robson riff on Egyptian iconography, featuring jackals, sphinxes and torques.
+Aside from being a jewellery designer, Emily also works as the Head of Embellishment Design for Fiorucci.
+She designs six Ready to Wear collections a year across several collection categories.
+However, her bold and brilliant collection for MOTLEY is a classic Robson riff on Egyptian iconography, featuring jackals, sphinxes and torques.

 Cult British designer Hannah Martin creates contemporary jewellery with a rebellious edge.
 A Central Saint Martins graduate, she perfected her craft working under some of the world’s most renowned jewellers in Paris.
+Hannah considers jewellery to be the perfect combination of art and design, and therefore by mixing things up and questioning gender roles, she designs all her jewellery to be non-gender specific.
 Hannah’s collection brings a flash of grown-up, androgynous cool to the MOTLEY stable.

 Scott Wilson set up his eponymous jewellery label after landing a scholarship with Karl Lagerfeld in Paris.
 He’s since worked on runway pieces for the likes of Burberry, Givenchy and Gaultier and projects with Kylie Minogue, Madonna and George Michael.
+Much of Scott’s work is known to be detail orientated with a hand finished look inspired by modern architecture.
 His MOTLEY reversible collection shows the designer at his very best: architectural, balanced and super smart.

 Sian Evans was the first designer to join the MOTLEY mission.
 An award-winning British jeweller and former senior lecturer at Central Saint Martins, her designs are inspired by her love of art, design and technology.
+Since the launch of her jewellery label in 1986 Sian has utilised both ancient and modern goldsmithing techniques in each of her pieces, selling jewellery all over the world.
 Sian’s statement collection for MOTLEY gets the balance just right: strong, geometric, yet beautifully wearable.

 Sim & Stout